 Avenue NYC Commercial Revitalization Grants fund community-based development organizations (CBDOs) to carry out programs targeting commercial districts in low- and moderate-income communities.
+Learn more about our current and past Avenue NYC grantees below.

-The program will help grantees to assess neighborhood needs and implement impactful, data-driven projects.
+Findings from the CDNA will help grantees to assess neighborhood needs and implement impactful, data-driven projects.

 Read the Avenue NYC Commercial Revitalization Program Guidelines for more information.